karlseguin/expect/readme.md

 }`))
 ```

 The helper makes it possible to write a expectations which ignore white spaces and are thus easier to write, read and maintain.
-Internally, when the `JSON` helper is used, both values are (actual and expected) are unmarshalled using the encoding/json library (essentially converted to an map[string]interface{}) and a then compared in this form.
+Internally, when the `JSON` helper is used, both values (actual and expected) are unmarshalled using the encoding/json library (essentially converted to an map[string]interface{}) and a then compared in this form.

 ### Contains